 - 1. Accommodate additional numbers in EYFS.
 Continue to grow 2YO and 30 hours income generation and positive impact upon baseline. - 2.
-Continue to grow Teaching School Activity and look for other avenues of supporting schools with the end of the TSA structure.. - 3.
-Strengthen Curriculum to ensure a consistent approach and high quality.
+Continue to work collaboratively with third parties and other schools to promote school improvement and provide various avenues of support - 3.
+Continue to strengthen curriculum to ensure a consistent approach and high quality.